Gravity as the Source of Curvature, not curvature as the source of gravity

 3. Gravity as the Source of Apparent Curvature

-PEI defines gravity as a real influence emanating from a core—planetary, stellar, or galactic.
+PRI defines gravity as a real influence emanating from a core—planetary, stellar, or galactic.

 When gravity is present: